-Situation 'dire' as coast guard seeks 38 missing off Florida
+Situation 'dire' as Coast Guard seeks 38 missing off Florida

 "We are using every piece of information we can to make sure we are exhausting our search efforts," Burdian said.
 "But we can't search forever."

+"You're dealing with criminal organisations that have no value for human life or safety.
+It's really victimising the migrants.
+It's just about the money," he said.

+Agents have interviewed the survivor, but Salisbury would not identify the man or his nationality, nor reveal the nationalities of any others believed to have been on the vessel.

-The rescued man said he was part of a group of 40 people who left the island of Bimini in The Bahamas in what the coast guard suspects was a human smuggling operation, Burdain said.
+The rescued man told the Coast Guard he was part of a group of 40 people who left Bimini in the Bahamas, Burdian said.
 The man said the boat capsized shortly thereafter, and no one aboard was wearing a life jacket, she added.

 A small craft advisory had been issued as a severe cold front blew through the dangerous passage on Saturday and Sunday, with winds up to 23 mph (37 kph) and swells up to nine feet (three metres).
 Tommy Sewell, a local fishing guide, said there were high winds and fierce rain squalls from Sunday into Monday.

-Bimini is a small island about 55 miles (90 kilometres) east of Miami and about 100 miles (160 kilometres) south of where the survivor was found.
+Bimini is a small cluster of islands about 55 miles (90 kilometres) east of Miami and about 100 miles (160 kilometres) south of where the survivor was found.
 The capsized boat was apparently pushed north by the Gulf Stream, a warm, swift current that wraps around the Florida peninsula and flows north along the Atlantic Coast of the United States.

-Migrants have long used The Bahamas as a stepping stone to reach Florida and the United States in general.
+Migrants from around the world have long used the Bahamas as a steppingstone to reach Florida and the United States.
 They typically try to take advantage of breaks in the weather to make the crossing, but the vessels are often dangerously overloaded and prone to capsizing.
 There have been thousands of deaths over the years.

+The Bahamas and nearby Turks and Caicos Islands have in recent years stepped up their anti-smuggling enforcement efforts in cooperation with the Coast Guard.

+In May, a Canadian man was sentenced in the US to more than two and a half years in prison for his role in an operation that smuggled people from Sri Lanka by plane to Haiti, then by boat to the Turks and Caicos and the Bahamas before heading to South Florida.
+The case was investigated by the Homeland Security Department, which is also looking into the operation behind the capsized boat.

-The coast guard constantly patrols the waters around Haiti, the Dominican Republic, Cuba and The Bahamas.
-On Friday, its crews pulled 88 Haitians from an overloaded sail freighter west of Great Inagua, The Bahamas.
+The Coast Guard constantly patrols the waters around Haiti, the Dominican Republic, Cuba and the Bahamas.
+On Friday, its crews pulled 88 Haitians from an overloaded sail freighter west of Great Inagua, Bahamas.

-In the fiscal year that ended September 30, the coast guard said it apprehended 838 Cubans, 1,527 Haitians,)S and 742 people from the Dominican Republic in the region that includes Florida and the Caribbean.
+In the fiscal year that ended September 30, the Coast Guard said it apprehended 838 Cubans, 1,527 Haitians and 742 people from the Dominican Republic in the region that includes Florida and the Caribbean.
 The agency also apprehended migrants from other nations, but it did not provide a breakdown of the other nationalities.

 ADVERTISEMENT